Q: How do I update my member address and profile?

 Q: Where can I get help to solve a reimbursement problem?

-A: Visit AOTA's Reimbursement section for updates on changes in reimbursement or e-mail the Practice Department at email@example.com for clinical reimbursement issues.
+A: Visit the Federal and Regulatory Affairs section of AOTA's Web site for updates on changes in reimbursement, or e-mail the Practice Department at firstname.lastname@example.org for clinical reimbursement issues.
 Members only

 Q: Where can I find accredited OT and OTA programs?